TalalAlha/305-Project/README.md

 ## Usage

+### Download
-First you have to clone this repository using git bash with this link:
+First you have to use git bash
+Second choose the path for the project
+Third write this command: git clone
+Then open the project using your preferred Java IDE

+### How to use the application